The Challenge in Quantifying Cybersecurity Risk

 Technologies to Provide Visibility

-There are also a slate of early stage companies that tie assets to devices and related CVEs and report asset threat escalations in real-time both in technical terms for the SOC teams to pursue and in financial terms so the C-suite can have visibility into a true threat landscape based on asset values at risk.
+There is also a slate of early-stage companies that tie assets to devices and related CVEs and report asset threat escalations in real-time both in technical terms for the SOC teams to pursue and in financial terms so the C-suite can have visibility into a true threat landscape based on asset values at risk.

 The Best Time to Start is Now